Quick Links

 Their results can be viewed here:

-C. Department for Education Key Stage 4 Performance Data 2019Progress analysis, Autumn term 2023
+B. Department for Education Key Stage 4 Performance Data

-The Department for Education usually publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
-The Government has announced that it will not publish any school educational performance data based on tests, assessments or exams for 2020.
-The most recent data is therefore for our Summer 2019 leavers.
+The Department for Education usually publishes school performance data annually, this focuses on the performance of the previous year's Year 11 students.

-- Percentage of students who achieved grade 4 or above in English and maths: 2%
+• Percentage of students who achieved grade 5 or above in English and maths combined: 0%

 These are used to compare attainment and progress of all students and schools nationwide.

-Attainment 8 measures the achievement of a student across 8 qualifications including mathematics (double weighted) and English (double weighted), 3 further qualifications that count in the English Baccalaureate measure and 3 further qualifications that can be GCSE qualifications or any other non-GCSE qualifications on the DfE approved list.
-The figure given above is the average for all Year 11 students in the 2019 cohort.
+Attainment 8 measures the achievement of a student across 8 qualifications including mathematics and English, 3 further qualifications that count in the English Baccalaureate measure and 3 further qualifications that can be GCSE qualifications or any other non-GCSE qualifications on the DfE approved list.
+The figure given above is the average for all Year 11 students in last years cohort.

 NB.
 The Department for Education has not published any data on the 16-18 section of the school's performance tables page.

-The Attainment 8 and Progress 8 measures also only take into account GCSEs and a small number of BTEC qualifications and focus on the expected performance of students in mainstream schools.
-Whilst many of our students do achieve GCSE and BTEC qualifications we also offer a wide range of other qualifications, such as Entry Level Certificates and Functional Skills.
+The Attainment 8 and Progress 8 measures also only take into account GCSEs and a small number of technical qualifications, and focus on the expected performance of students in mainstream schools.
+Whilst many of our students do achieve GCSE and vocational qualifications we also offer a wide range of other qualifications, such as Entry Level Certificates and Functional Skills.